Eli-Rousseau/ChangingFileDates/README.md

 ## Contributing

-Feel free to modify the content according to your preferences, and don't forget to add a license file (e.g., `LICENSE`) to your project if you haven't already.
+Feel free to modify the content according to your preferences.

-## License

-This project is licensed under the [MIT License](https://github.com/Eli-Rousseau/WSL/blob/master/LICENSE).